 On Wednesday night, North Carolina used nine players, with seven receiving significant minutes.
 Neither Walker Miller nor Brandon Huffman registered more than one minute of action during their time on the court.

-Anthony and Brooks each proved in Game 1 that they could sustain a high level of play while receiving very little rest.
+Anthony and Brooks each proved in the season opener that they could sustain a high level of play while receiving very little rest.
 Anthony, rated by 247Sports as a 5-star prospect and the No. 4 overall recruit in the class of 2019, set a program record with 34 points in his Tar Heels debut, adding 11 rebounds, five assists and one steal.
 Brooks added 10 points, nine rebounds and three blocks.

 Of course, it's unlikely Anthony and Brooks will continue to see 37-plus minutes early on this season, as the Tar Heels will be heavily favored in many of their nonconference games.